Marmion Park | Houston Heights | Gazebo Photography Site

 The first school in the neighborhood was named for Cooley, and he was a member of the school board.
 After Houston Heights was incorporated in 1896, he was elected an alderman.
 Cooley was a respected civic and business leader, whose interests included banking, insurance, railroads, real estate, and oil.

 Married to Helen Grace Winfield (1860-1916) in 1883, Cooley was the father of three sons.
 He died in 1933 and is buried in Glenwood Cemetery.
 The Cooley home was razed in 1965.

-Here is a bit of trivia gained by reading the Heights Association Properties website.
+Here is a bit of trivia that I read from the Heights Association Properties website.
 Two of the grandsons of D.D.
-Cooley, one of which was Doctor Denton Cooley had inherited the house and had no luck in selling it at a price of $45,000 in the latter part of 1965 which is why it was dismantled and finally demolished.
-The vacant lot is now the location of this fine park.
+Cooley, one of which was Doctor Denton Cooley, inherited the house and had no luck in selling it for $45,000 in the latter part of 1965 which is why it was torn down and finally demolished.
+The vacant lot is now the location of this magnificent park.